 Morocco was unlike anywhere I had been before, we learned so much about a culture we had little exposure to to date.
 At times, it felt like sensory overload with so much to absorb at once.

-In addition to a 5 day Morocco itinerary, here are our lessons learned, the foods we enjoyed, and a very unique Moroccan Hammam experience.
+In addition to a stellar 5 day Morocco itinerary, I’ve included tips based on our lessons learned, the foods we enjoyed, and a very unique Moroccan Hammam experience.

 In five days, we will take you through three cities: Fes, Meknes, and Chefchaouen.

 Fes is the first stop on our recommended 5 day Morocco Itinerary.
 It is one of four imperial cities of Morocco as at one time it served as the country’s capital.
 It was established in the 8th century and quickly became Morocco’s spiritual, intellectual, and cultural capital.
 It remains this way today and is home to the world’s oldest university.

 Where to Stay on your 5 Day Morocco Itinerary